tdussa/heartbleed-masstest/README.md

 heartbleed-masstest
 ===================

+BEWARE!
+The current version of the heardbleed test MAY RETURN FALSE NO-SSL RESULTS.
+Under certain circumstances, the test may report that a service is not reachable via SSL even if it actually is.
+AS FAR AS WE KNOW, THE TEST IS ACCURATE IN THE RESPECT THAT IF IT REPORTS A SERVICE AS NOT VULNERABLE, IT REALLY IS NOT VULNERABLE!
+In other words, if the test says you are good, then you should be good; if it says you are vulnerable, you should be vulnerable, but if it says it couldn't detect SSL, that doesn't mean you are not vulnerable.
+We're working on it.

 This fork of heartbleed-masstest removes the rate limiting capability of the original, but adds the possibility to specify the port(s) to be scanned for each host.
 See EXAMPLES for examples (doh). ;-)

 The command line syntax has changed a bit; ports are now specified by a named argument (which is optional, defaulting to 443)